-Entrance TICS PLACEMENT ph school requirements must be met.
+Entrance exam scores and high school requirements must be met.
 ACT Math COMPASS Pre Algebra Algebra College Algebra Trig Course Placement 01-11 01-24 40:038 Enrich Math I 12-15 25-48 40:040 Basic Math Credit earned will not satisfy the requirements for an associate degree and will not be used in calculating the cumulative grade point average for graduation.
-(90:105 Business Math, and 90:168 Ag Math require ACT Math 01-15 or COMPASS Pre-Algebra 01-48) 16-20 49-100 01-51 40:060 Beginning Algebra Credit earned will not satisfy the requirements for an associate degree and will not be used in calculating the cumulative grade point average for graduation.
+(90:105 Business Math, and 90:168 Ag Math require ACT Math 01-15 or COMPASS Pre- Algebra 01-48) 16-20 49-100 01-51 40:060 Beginning Algebra Credit earned will not satisfy the requirements for an associate degree and will not be used in calculating the cumulative grade point average for graduation.
 91:122 Occupational Math I (Automotive, Building Trades, Climate Control, Electromechanical, and Tool & Die Programs) 16-21 49-100 01-75 40:121 Math for Decision Making (Requirement: one year of high school algebra with a C or higher.)
 20-21 51-75 40:120 Intermediate Algebra (Requirement: one year of high school algebra with a C or higher.)
 This course may not be used to satisfy core requirements.
 Elective credit only.
 40:122 Math for Elementary Teachers (Requirement: successful completion [C or higher] of one year of high school algebra and one year of high school geometry.)
 21-26 76-100 1-40 40:151 College Algebra & Trigonometry (Requirement: two years of high school algebra with a C or higher.)
 40:125 Quantitative Methods (Requirement: two years of high school algebra with a C or higher.)
 40:140 Intro to Statistics (Requirement: two years of high school algebra with a C or higher.)
 26-27 41-50 40:161 Pre-Calculus (Requirement: two years of high school algebra with a C or higher and one year of geometry with a C or higher.)
 28-36 51-100 40:251 Analytic Geometry and Calculus I (Requirement: two years of high school algebra with a C or higher and one year of geometry with a C or higher and at least one semester of precalculus or trigonometry with a C or higher.)

-\ ACT scores are valid only if they are less than three years old.
+^{}ACT scores are valid only if they are less than three years old.
 Students with outdated scores should contact the Admissions Office to schedule the Compass Assessment.

-WRITING PLACEMENT COMPASS Writing ACT English Course Placement Guidelines 01-44 01/12 30:090 Basic Writing - Students who enroll in Basic Writing MAY receive 3 hours of Communication Skills I credit if they achieve competency.
-45 and above 13-36 30:101 Communication Skills I Note: Mechanical Design and Electromechanical students should enroll in 95:130 Communications I (or Communication Skills I if transfer is primary goal.)
-READING PLACEMENT COMPASS Reading ACT Reading Course Placement Guidelines 01-81 01-18 30:120 College Reading Skills is strongly advised.
-(If a student wishes to enroll in 80:101 General Psychology with a COMPASS score at this level or an ACT score of 16 or lower, s/he is encouraged to co-enroll in 30:120 College Reading Skills.)
+WRITING PLACEMENT COMPASS Writing ACT English Course Placement Guidelines 01-44 01-12 30:090 Basic Writing - Students who enroll in Basic Writing MAY receive 3 hours of Communication Skills I credit if they achieve competency.
+45 and above 13-36 30:101 Communication Skills I Note: Electromechanical students should enroll in 95:130 Communications I (or Communication Skills I if transfer is primary goal) READING PLACEMENT COMPASS Reading ACT Reading Course Placement Guidelines 01-81 01-18 30:120 College Reading Skills is strongly advised.
+This course is a recommended prerequisite or corequisite with any Social Science class.
 82-100 19-36 Any reading-based course (such as Sociology or History).
-Enrollment in 30:120 College Reading Skills is still appropriate.
+Enrollment in 30:120 College Reading Skills is appropriate for all students.

-ENRICHMENT PROGRAM (FALL ONLY)
+ENRICH PROGRAM (FALL ONLY)

-Placement into the enrich Program would be mandatory if a new student exhibited both elements of the following profile:
+Placement into the Enrich Program would be mandatory if a new student exhibited both elements of the following profile:

-- 1. Developmental scores in reading, writing, and math.
+1. Developmental scores in reading, writing, and math.

 Reading - ACT reading score below 16 or COMPASS reading score below 66.

-Writing - ACT writing score below 13 or COMPASS writing score below 45. - Math ACT math score below 16 or COMPASS score below 49% at the pre-algebra level. - 2.
-High school GPA at or below 2.0 or high school class rank of zero.
+Writing - ACT writing score below 13 or COMPASS writing score below 45.

+Math - ACT math score below 16 or COMPASS score below 49% at the pre-algebra level.

+2. High school GPA at or below 2.00 or high school class rank of zero.